gbromios/cornucopia/README.md

 Originally I set out to update Pam's HarvestCraft for 1.8 so we could use it on WilsonSMP.
 However, Pam herself didn't really seem too enthused when I asked her permission, though she did consent with the qualification that it was for a private server.

-Given the changes required to upgrade from 1.7 to 1.8 and the nature of the HarvestCraft codebase, it quickly became apparent that it would be faster and easier to re-implement the entire thing from scratch.
-It's gone quite well, and I think this mod has a lot of potential.
+Given the breadth of changes required to upgrade from 1.7 to 1.8, it quickly became apparent that it would be faster and easier to re-implement the entire thing from scratch.
+It's gone quite well, and starting fresh allowed me to add and change functionality

 The underlying ethos of CornuCopia is that of WilsonSMP: to add depth of gameplay and aesthetics without over-complicated mechanics that detract from the general feel of vanilla.